Cosmology inference at the field level from biased tracers in redshift-space: Model consistency and mock analyses

 It is illuminating to study how these results evolve with cutoff $\Lambda$; we do this for a subset of configurations -- the ``velocity-induced bias at leading order'' scenario (2), the ``velocity-induced bias with higher-order contributions'' (3) and the velocity expansions (4) and (5).
 These results are summarized in figure \ref{fig: mock-operator-scaling}.
 While the velocity-induced bias formulation (3) is comparable to the explicit velocity expansion for small cutoffs, its performance quickly deteriorates as one goes to higher $\Lambda$.
-At $\Lambda=0.12\,h/\mpc$ we already see a deviation of $\sim4\sigma$.
+At $\Lambda=0.12\,h/\mpc$ we already see a deviation of $\sim 4\%$, that further increases to higher cut-offs.
+Given the high statistical significance of this shift ($\sim4\sigma$ at $\Lambda=0.12\,h/\mpc$), we expect it to be representative of a general trend.
 The higher-order velocity-induced bias term $\partial_\pp^4\delta$ was introduced in \cite{Chudaykin:2020hbf}, and that analysis obtained consistent results up to a slightly larger scale, $k_{\max} = 0.14\,h/\mpc$ at $z=0$.
-There are several differences between these two studies which can explain the disagreement; among them the field level analysis versus the power spectrum monopole and quadrupole, use of mock data versus halo catalogs as tracers, and fixed initial conditions versus comparison of ensemble means.
+There are several differences between these two studies which can explain the slight disagreement; among them the field level analysis versus the power spectrum monopole and quadrupole, use of mock data versus halo catalogs as tracers, and fixed initial conditions versus comparison of ensemble means.
 The fact that we find a deviation already for rather small values of $\Lambda$ once more illustrates the stringency of our tests.
 The two higher-order velocity bias expansions (5) and (6), finally, perform well up to the highest cutoff tested here, and we do not see a notable benefit of including the operator $\partial_i M^{(1)}_{\pp j} M^{(1)}_{ji}$.

 Even in case of the higher-order velocity expansions, there remains a small, percent-level shift $\Delta f<0$ around $\Lambda=0.10\,h/\mpc$.
 Three of the four mock realizations in figure~\ref{fig: mock-operators} experience this shift, which makes a statistical fluctuation less likely.
 At increasing cutoffs, the inferred values again move closer to the ground truth, which essentially rules out higher-order perturbative contributions as cause.
 Interestingly, Ref.~\cite{Kostic:2022vok} found a similar deviation on intermediate scales $0.1 \leq \Lambda \leq 0.13$ in one of their test cases, which decreased when considering datasets with higher signal-to-noise.
 In any case, the discrepancy is not very significant and always remains below the level of $2\sigma$.